Notes on alignment and control

 By default, a pretrained model will not behave usefully; it has no particular preference for being “helpful”.
 We wish to “steer” the pretrained model to be more useful for a deployment task of interest.
 Steering can be performed at different levels of abstraction.
 Note that language models have a computational hierarchy of: \((\text{prompt}, \text{weights}) \to \text{representations} \to \text{behaviour}\).
 Steering can be performed at the level of any component in this hierarchy.

-A different approach is to perform additional training in exactly the same manner as pretraining – i.e. using a next-token prediction loss – but instead use human-curated text data that demonstrates ideal interactions between a user and a helpful assistant.
+One intuitive approach is to perform additional training in exactly the same manner as pretraining – i.e. using a next-token prediction loss – but instead using human-curated text data that demonstrates ideal interactions between a user and a helpful assistant.
 This is the idea behind supervised finetuning (SFT).
 Some limitations of SFT include:

-2. Distribution shift: out-of-distribution relative to deployment as involves predicting only one step ahead on the basis of a ground-truth response, whereas at deployment a model will be generating its response on the basis of self-generated tokens, which means there will be a distribution shift between SFT and deployment.
+- Distribution shift: during SFT (and pretraining) we predict only one token ahead on the basis of a ground-truth response, but at deployment a model will be generating its response on the basis of self-generated tokens, which means there will be a distribution shift between SFT and deployment.

-SFT and RLHF are often referred to as “finetuning” methods, and in practice they are both used in combination (first SFT, followed by RLHF), though it has been found in some cases (where high-quality demonstrations are available) that SFT can often be sufficient [7].
+SFT and RLHF are often referred to as “finetuning” methods, and in practice they are both used in combination (first SFT, followed by RLHF), though it has been found in special cases (where high-quality demonstrations are available) that SFT can sometimes be sufficient [7].

 Misspecification.
 To understand the potential for misalignment in RLHF, we will describe it explicitly.
 Concretely, RLHF consists of two steps: